ricardoamartinez/moge-3d-viewer/README.md

 1. Launch the viewer: `python view_3d.py`
 2. Wait for "Model loaded!" message
 3. Drag and drop any image file (jpg, png, etc.) onto the window
+4. **Camera starts at the original photo viewpoint** - you begin where the photographer was
-4. Explore the generated 3D scene
+5. Explore the generated 3D scene with WASD movement
+6. Press **R** anytime to return to the original photo perspective

 ### Video Mode
 1. Drag and drop a video file (mp4, avi, mov, etc.)